Home » Bitcoin Trading Guide

 Leveraged trading

-Leveraged trading means trading a large position with a smaller account.
-Leverage helps you gain enough exposure to an asset without having to deposit the face value of the underlying asset.
+Leveraged trading means trading a large position with a smaller initial investment.
+Leverage helps you gain greater exposure to an asset without having to deposit the face value of the underlying asset.

 It is a great way to maximize profits.
 However, leverage should be used with caution as small swings in price can cause you to lose more money.